Shandong Yinfeng Life Science Research Institute: History and organization structure

 Yinfeng Group was founded in 1999.
 Yinfeng Biological Group, a division of Yinfeng Group, was founded in 2011.
 The Shandong Yinfeng Life Science Research Institute (founded in 2015) is a division of the Yinfeng Biological Group.
 Yinfeng Biological Group's work include DNA testing, cord blood storage, aesthetic medicine and stem cell research.

-Before the Shandong Yinfeng Life Science Research Institute was established, Chinese people can only take cryonics services from institutions located outside of China, such as Alcor Life Extension Foundation and Cryonics Institute (United States), and KrioRus (Russia).
+Before the Shandong Yinfeng Life Science Research Institute was established, Chinese people can only take cryonics services from institutions located outside of China, such as Alcor Life Extension Foundation, Cryonics Institute (United States), or KrioRus (Russia).

 Research Area

 The institute is focusing on the development of cryopreservation, resuscitation of organs, tissues, and human body research in the field of cryogenic medicine and life sciences.
 It conducts research with universities University of Science and Technology of China on preserving pancreatic cells and Shandong University’s Qilu Hospital on preserving ovarian cells.

 Cryonics Services

 The Institute provide the first cryopreservation service in China in 2017, with the preservation of Zhan Wenlian (展文莲) who died from lung cancer.